akeneo/pim-api-docs/content/guides/ecommerce-connection/step4-define-your-first-scope.md

 It depends on your eCommerce solution and your business strategy.

-You have to choose these versions accordingly:
+You have to choose these versions according to:
 * The number of potential users that have or will have this version.
 * The lifetime of this version (it is useless to specifically develop a version compatible with a version of your eCommerce solution if this one doesn't exist anymore in a month or two).